elcodi/elcodi/README.md

 -------------

 Check the documentation in [ReadTheDocs](http://elcodi.readthedocs.org/).
-This documentation is being developed and will be in alpha version until first stable project version.
+This documentation is being developed and will be in alpha version until the first stable project version.